EnterpriseBranding/wordpress-meta-tags/readme.txt

 A super simple plugin to edit meta tags on all your posts and pages for SEO.
 Facebook's OpenGraph and Twitter Cards are included.
 We’d love to hear your feedbacks and suggestions, please let us know on our support forums!

+You can also help us [develop the plugin on GitHub](https://github.com/divpusher/wordpress-meta-tags)!

 == Setup ==